 What's the Covid situation?

-Mexico has had around 3.88 million cases of Covid-19 and almost 294,000 deaths as of November 27 (although some believe the actual numbers are higher).
+Mexico has had roughly 5.76 million cases of Covid-19 and just over 324,000 deaths as of May 20 (although some believe the actual numbers are higher).
 President Andrés Manuel López Obrador has come under fire for taking a laissez-faire approach to the virus.
 Restrictions have not been far reaching and life has gone on as normal for many, which critics say has led to high death and infection rates.
-As of November 27, Mexico had administered more than 131.6 million doses of vaccine, or 159 doses per 100 people.
+As of May 20, Mexico had administered roughly 207 million doses of vaccine, or 159 doses per 100 people.
 For comparison, the United States has administered about 176 doses per 100 people and Canada has given 223 doses per 100 people.
 As of May 20, the US Centers for Disease Control and Prevention had Mexico at Level 2 (moderate) for Covid-19 transmission.

 What can visitors expect?